It is a common misconception that high debt, deficit, and inflation are bad for society.

 For comparison, the US’s highest debt-to-GDP ratio was previously 106% at the end of World War II, in 1946.

 Since QE is being used to stimulate, and it is also, in part, inducing inflation simultaneously, it’s only a temporary solution.
-Once a round of QE stops, major issues will come rushing towards us, even worse than before.
-The only way out now is to increase interest rates, lower spending, which could cause stagflation, and further raise the debt.
+Once a round of QE stops, major issues will come rushing toward us, even worse than before.
+The only way out now is to increase interest rates, and lower spending, which could cause stagflation, and further raise the debt.